Chapter 1:

 “Saionji-san,” I replied.

 If Kotone was fluorescent neon, Yui the homely hearth, Wakami was the moonlight: cool, quiet, and dangerously precise.
-She was the kind of girl who could smile and make it feel like you’d signed a dangerous contract.
+She was the kind of girl whose gorgeous smile felt like you’d signed a dangerous contract.

 “You look tired,” she observed.
 “Like someone who’s been cooking too long.”